mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 As a player of Minecraft since version 1.4, I've had a lot of time to discover the best parts of the game.
 I have clocked many (more than I care to admit) hours playing on Hypixel, engaging in 2-week Minecraft phases, building redstone contraptions, and much more.

 With that in mind, I find that the best Minecraft is modded Minecraft.
 You would be hard-pressed to find a modding community that's as diverse, capable, and widespread.
-Minecraft modpacks span an incredible spectrum of genres.
-My poison of choice?
+Minecraft modpacks span an incredible spectrum of genres, but my poison of choice?
 Tech modpacks.

 ### the pack